-In this episode, our hosts Kim Langen and Nathan Langen speak to Dr. Spencer Fowler, a former OHL hockey player and firefighter turned educational leader who is presently the CEO and Superintendent of the affiliate High School of Peking University’s Dalton Academy, one of the world’s leading schools in Beijing, China.
+In this episode, our hosts Kim Langen and Nathan Langen speak to Dr. Spencer Fowler, a former OHL hockey player and firefighter turned educational leader who is presently the CEO and Superintendent of The Affiliated High School of Peking University’s Dalton Academy, one of the world’s leading schools in Beijing, China.
 Discover his dynamic life story and how he is bridging the gap between students, teachers and industry leaders globally!

 met at a global education conference in Beijing,

 I tend to stand out and then I took over

 and I saw this other guy that was 6 four

 blonde hair so he stood out even more and I

 decided OK, you know, let’s find out a little bit

 more about who this is and it turned out there

 Very very cosmetic and I thought you know.